quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 5 years ago

-This is my family’s second year with the company and is by far the best landlord we’ve had.
+This is my family's second year with the company and is by far the best landlord we've had.
 Mrs. Hallman is always professional when I've called or visted the office.
 I would highly recommend this company when in search of a rental property.

 Like1